ghost368/ghost368.github.io/vscode.md

  * Ctrl+Shift+P -> Settings -> Send selection to interactive window -> Check the box

+ * Adding black python formatter
+  - go to user settings and search python formatting provider -> select black
+  - Ctrl+Shift+P -> Format Document -> follow black installation tip
+  - Now Format Document command will apply black
+  - in user settings look for 'format on save' and check the box (now Format will apply at each saving)
+  - in user settings search for Black Args and add ```--skip-string-normalization``` (to avoid using " ")

  * Shortcuts

 | Shortcut | Action |